 Creamy Chicken and Dumplings

-Egg noodle drop dumplings take the stage in a thick and creamy sauce.
+Egg noodle drop dumplings take center stage in a thick and creamy sauce.

 About this Recipe

 One of my favorite meals has long been Chicken and Dumplings, made from a recipe that appeared in my church cookbook when I was a kid.
 I’ve tried many other recipes over the years, but I always go back to these dense egg noodle dumplings in this hearty, creamy sauce.

 Now, I admit it.
 My favorite version of the sauce is the one made from canned Cream of Chicken soup and evaporated milk.
 But if you’re a clean-eating, no-canned-soup kind of family, the from-scratch sauce recipe is just as tasty and only takes a few minutes longer.

 For the Dumplings

 - 5 oz evaporated milk